Grand Theft Auto IV: Technical and gameplay design

-The proprietary Rockstar Advanced Game Engine (RAGE) was used for the game.
-Garbut found Grand Theft Auto IVs technical design similar to Grand Theft Auto III's, with both games being the first in the series to be released on their respective platforms.
-He claimed that an operable game engine was not finalised until late in development, at which point "there's still plenty of guesswork" until optimisation near release.
-The character's physical performances were recorded using motion capture.
-Up to eight actors could perform on the motion capture stage at one time, each dressed in a full suit.
-The camera used to capture the performance included a teleprompter for the actors to read their scripts.
-Over a hundred moves would be captured in each day of production.
-The final product was taken from different performances by different actors to make them appear seamless and appropriate.
-The voice work by one actor could be composited over a different actor's physical performance for a specific outcome.
+The proprietary Rockstar Advanced Game Engine was used for Grand Theft Auto IV.
+Garbut found the game's technical design similar to Grand Theft Auto III's, with both being the first in the series released on their respective platforms.
+He claimed an operable game engine was not finalised until late in development, at which point "there's still plenty of guesswork" until optimisation near release.
+The characters' physical performances were recorded using motion capture.
+Up to eight actors, dressed in full suits, could perform on the motion capture stage at one time.
+The camera included a teleprompter for actors to read their scripts.
+Over a hundred moves would be captured each day of production.
+The voice acting performances were often recorded months later alongside facial reference capture, and an actor's voice could be composited over a different actor's physical performance.
 The in-game animations were crafted similarly, using a combination of different motion capture performances.